chandan07cse/Elham/README.md

 - A validation class will be generated inside app/Validation directory.

 # Help keyword for CLI generators
-- A validation class will be generated inside app/Validation directory
 - Now if you need any help just type
 ```sh
 $ elham help build:keyword